Alpha-30-creator/Manim-AI/README.md

 The project is in active development, with the following components implemented:

 - ✅ **TOC Generation Agent**: Creates structured tables of contents with proper learning progressions
+- ✅ **Script Generation Agent**: Generates detailed educational scripts for each subtopic
 - ✅ **Azure OpenAI Integration**: Configured to work with different model deployments
 - ✅ **Token Usage Monitoring**: Tracks API usage for better resource management
 - ✅ **Time-Optimized Content Planning**: Designs subtopics to fit specific time constraints